joshed-io/reveal-hugo/README.md

     - custom-theme.css
 ```

-Then this is what you'll put in `config.toml`:
+Then this is what you'll put in `hugo.toml`:

 ```toml
 [params.reveal_hugo]